jomartin-999/spring-boot-for-vmware-gemfire/docs/data.md

-By implementing the `SmartLifecycle` interface, you can control in which `phase` of the Spring container the import occurs.
-SBDG also exposes two more properties to control the lifecycle:
+By implementing the `SmartLifecycle` interface, you can control in which `phase` of the Spring container the import occurs. [spring-boot-gemfire-name] also exposes two more properties to control the lifecycle: